TODAY’S READING FROM THE OLD TESTAMENT- EZEKIEL 40:28- 41:26

 - The Temple of Revelation 11 (The Tribulation Temple).
 This is a temple that is in existence during the time of Jacob’s trouble, the seventieth week of Daniel, known as the Great Tribulation.

 - Ezekiel’s Millennial Temple.
 Ezekiel 40-48 likely refers to a future temple to be built in Jerusalem during the millennium for Israel’s use in worship, commemorating the new covenant with Messiah.

 - The Eternal Temple.
 John records that God Himself will dwell with His people.
 He will be the temple of the New Jerusalem (Revelation 21:1-3, 22).

 As you read the description, you will notice the enlarged size and the perfect symmetry.
 There are three gates that lead to a large outer courtyard that surrounded the temple sanctuary on three sides: north, east and south.
 There were three gates into the courtyard.
 The gates had posts with ornamental tops shaped like palm trees, which are symbols of the national life coming to full bloom, with strength and glory.
-The outer court is called the ‘court of the women’, and the inner court (middle court) is where Ezekiel would receive the visions of Chapter 43-46.
+The outer court is called the ‘court of the women’ and the inner court (middle court) is where Ezekiel would receive the visions of Chapters 43-46.